S. Korea Investigators Seek New Warrant To Arrest President Yoon - UrduPoint

 S. Korea Investigators Seek New Warrant To Arrest President Yoon

-Seoul, (APP - UrduPoint / Pakistan Point News - 7th Jan, 2025) South Korean anti-graft investigators were waiting on Tuesday for a new court-ordered arrest warrant for impeached President Yoon Suk Yeol, whose failed martial law bid threw the country into turmoil.
+Seoul, (APP - UrduPoint / Pakistan Point News - 7th Jan, 2025) South Korean anti-graft investigators waited on Tuesday for a new court-ordered arrest warrant for impeached President Yoon Suk Yeol, whose failed martial law bid threw the country into turmoil.

 "The Joint Investigation Headquarters today refiled a warrant with the Seoul Western District Court to extend the arrest warrant for defendant Yoon," the Corruption Investigation Office (CIO) said in a statement late on Monday.

+If investigators are able to detain him, Yoon would become the first sitting South Korean president to be arrested.

-There was no comment by investigators or the Seoul court on the new warrant being approved by Tuesday morning.
+There was no comment by investigators or the Seoul court on the new warrant being approved by Tuesday afternoon.

-However, CIO deputy director Lee Jae-seung told reporters on Tuesday before it was refiled that the likelihood the court would not grant an extension was "very low".
+However, CIO deputy director Lee Jae-seung told reporters earlier on Tuesday that the likelihood the court would not grant an extension was "very low".

-Yoon is being investigated on charges of "insurrection" and, if formally arrested and convicted, faces prison or, at worst, the death penalty.
-His failed martial law decree plunged South Korea into its worst political crisis in decades.
+Yoon is being investigated on charges of insurrection and, if formally arrested and convicted, faces prison or, at worst, the death penalty.

-He would also become the first sitting president in South Korean history to be arrested.

-His lawyers repeatedly said the initial warrant was "unlawful" and "illegal", pledging to take further legal action against it.
+His lawyers repeatedly said the initial warrant was "unlawful", pledging to take further legal action against it.

+They have argued the CIO lacks the authority to investigate because insurrection is not included in the list of offences it can probe.

+Yun Bok-nam, president of Lawyers for a Democratic Society, who is not involved in the investigation, said it was likely a reissued warrant would be accepted, although it might take longer than expected.

 South Korea's Constitutional Court has slated January 14 for the start of Yoon's impeachment trial, which would proceed in his absence if he does not attend.

+Local media reported that he was likely to appear on the opening day, but Yoon's lawyer told AFP his appearance was still "undecided".

-The court has up to 180 days to determine whether to dismiss Yoon as president or restore his powers.
+The court has up to 180 days to determine whether to dismiss Yoon or restore him as president.

-Investigators struggled to arrest Yoon because of a sizeable force of guards massed at his home to protect him.
+Investigators struggled to arrest Yoon because of the sizeable force of guards massed at his home.

-A tense six-hour standoff at his residence, when hundreds of his presidential security service refused to budge, forced investigators into a U-turn.
+His presidential security service refused to budge during a six-hour standoff at his residence on Friday.

-Dozens of lawmakers from Yoon's People Power Party turned up in front of his presidential residence and police blocked roads early on Monday.
+Opposition party lawmaker Youn Kun-young told local media Yoon's residence was "turning into a fortress", claiming guards were installing barbed wire and vehicle barricades.

 Recent Stories